 The Company's businesses are grouped into five reportable segments for management and internal financial reporting purposes: North American Retail, Europe, Asia, North American Wholesale and Licensing.
 Information relating to these segments is summarized in Note 7 to the Condensed Consolidated Financial Statements.
 Management evaluates segment performance based primarily on revenues and earnings from operations before restructuring charges, if any.
 The Company believes this segment reporting reflects how its five business segments are managed and each segment's performance is evaluated.
 The North American Retail segment includes the Company's retail operations in North America.
 The Europe segment includes the Company's wholesale and retail operations in Europe and the Middle East.
-The Asia segment includes the Company's wholesale and retail operations in Europe and the Middle East.
-The Asia segment includes the Company's wholesale and retail operations in Asia.
-The North America.
-The Licensing segment includes the Company's wholesale operations of the Company.
+The Asia segment includes the Company's wholesale and retail operations in Europe segment includes the Company's wholesale operations in North America and export sales to Central and South America.
+The Licensing segment includes the worldwide licensing operations of the Company.
 The business segment operating results exclude corporate overhead costs, which consist of shared costs of the organization.
 These costs are presented separately and generally include, among other things, the following unallocated corporate costs: accounting and finance, executive compensation, facilities, global advertising and marketing, human resources, information technology and legal.